-In many languages adverbs obtain special morphological markers, such as, for example, the suffixes -nie in Polish, -ly in English, -ot in Hebrew or -ent in French.
-First of all, therefore, one should figure out the morphological markers of adverbs in the object language and than look to see if the focus sensitive particles also obtain one of them.
+In many languages, adverbs obtain special morphological markers, such as, for example, the suffixes -nie in Polish, -ly in English, -ot in Hebrew, or -ent in French.
+First, therefore, one should determine the morphological markers of adverbs in the object language, if any exist, and then look to see if the focus sensitive particles also combine with one of them.
 If a given focus sensitive particle has such a marker, it is plausible that this particle is adverbial.

-For example, the adverbial French morphological marker is found in the word soulement, which is also one of the French focus sensitive particles.
-On the basis of this observation we can suppose that soulement is adverbial rather than adnominal.
+For example, the aforementioned adverbial morphological marker in French is found in the word soulement, which is also one of the French focus sensitive particles.
+On the basis of this observation, one can suppose that soulement is adverbial rather than adnominal.